 5. Telegram will then try to convince you one last time to stay with the service.
 If you’re sure you want to delete Telegram, click Yes, delete my account.

 6. And that’s it!
-You should receive a confirmation of deletion and will no longer be allowed to use the app.
+You should receive a confirmation that your Telegram account has been deleted and you will no longer be allowed to use the app.

 In case you wish to rejoin Telegram, you will have to wait a few days before you’re allowed to register again.